-If an appointee exists, an assessment cannot go ahead if the appointee does not accompany the applicant.
-If they do not attend the assessment will document the appointment as failed to attend (FTA).
+If a legally appointed person exists, an assessment cannot go ahead if the legally appointed person does not accompany the applicant.
+If they do not attend, the assessment will document the appointment as failed to attend (FTA).

-Appointees may play an active role in helping to answer questions where the applicant or HCP wishes them to do so.
-For example, an applicant may lack insight or have a memory impairment which would mean they are unable to give an accurate account of their health condition or impairment, or the applicant may require explanation or reassurance from an appointee during the assessment.
-It is the HCP's responsibility to decide how much information can be gathered from the applicant and how much from the appointee during the assessment.
+Legally appointed persons may play an active role in helping to answer questions where the applicant or HCP wishes them to do so.
+For example, an applicant may lack insight or have a memory impairment which would mean they are unable to give an accurate account of their health condition or impairment, or the applicant may require explanation or reassurance from a legally appointed person during the assessment.
+It is the HCP's responsibility to decide how much information can be gathered from the applicant and how much from the legally appointed person during the assessment.